 Rice was the main food given to the POWs fed to them as “lugow” which meant “wet rice.”
 During their time in the camp, they received few vegetables and almost no fruit.
-Once in awhile, they received bread.
+Once in a while, they received bread.

-The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
-The sickest POWs were sent there to die.
-The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
-The death rate was still nine men a day into December and dropped once Red Cross Packages were given out at Christmas.

 Rumors stated that a detachment of POWs was going to be sent out.
 On December 8, a list of names was posted.
 These POWs were given physicals.
 On December 12, 1944, the POWs heard rumors that a detail was being sent out.
 The POWs went through what was a farce of an inspection.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
-At 4:00 a.m. the morning of December 13, Marshall and the other POWs were awakened and roll call was taken.
+At 4:00 a.m. on the morning of December 13, Marshall and the other POWs were awakened and roll call was taken.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.